textpattern/textpattern.github.io/brand/index.md

 ## Platform-specific resources

-These are references respective to platforms.
+The references respective to platforms.
 Use them in addition to the baselines.

 ### Plugins